gisisfun/map_polygons/README.md

 In this example the number of points of interest (POI) within and between interecting areas is used a proxy for a population weight.

-**place_wt.py or area_wt.py**
+**poly_wt.py**

-This program populate the shapes with demographic and POI based dataset content.
+This program populate the shapes with demographic and POI based dataset content dor the **aera** weighted analysis and include some of of this data to **place** weight values in larger overlalapping regions.

 **map_me.py**